Sacred Japan & South Korea:

 ITINERARY

-Sacred Japan & South Korea: A Voyage from Kobe to Tokyo, Including South Korea
+Sacred Japan & South Korea: A Voyage from Osaka to Niigata - Tokyo, Including South Korea

 Expand All

-Arrive at Kobe, Japan’s seventh largest city and third largest port.
-Considered one of Japan’s most beautiful cities, Kobe was completely rebuilt after being rocked by the Great Hanshin-Awaji Earthquake of 1995 which killed more than 5,000 people and destroyed tens of thousands of buildings.
-Make your way to your hotel where our group will spend the first night of the expedition.
-This evening meet your fellow voyagers and some of the expedition team over dinner at the hotel.
+Arrive at Honshu’s largest port city Osaka where modern architecture and a vibrant dining scene are nestled alongside the 16th Century shogunate Osaka Castle, and make your way to your hotel where you will spend the first night of the expedition.
+This evening meet your fellow voyagers and expedition guides over dinner at the hotel.

 Day 5: Hagi